Sabudana khichdi step-by-step recipe with photos.

 It is really important to get the sago pearls non-sticky and to achieve that it needs to be soaked for the right amount of time.
 Here is my mom’s secret recipe of sabudana khichdi.

 Sabudana is a form of tapioca, also called cassava root.
 Sabudana is the starch extracted from the cassava roots.
 It is a very popular vrat/upvas food (or fasting food).
 Many dishes are made with sabudana during Navratri fasting.
-Sabudana is high in starch and so is suitable during vrat/upvas.
+Sabudana is high in starch and so is suitable during vrat/upvas (or fasting days).
 These delicious pearls are a great substitute for gluten too.

 There are two varieties of sabudana available in the market – the large ones and the small ones.
 I use the large ones to make sabudan khicdi and the small one to make sabudana payasa (pudding).
 Check the recipe of sabudana payasa here.

-Try my fail-proof recipe and get perfect pearls of sabudana in this mildly spiced sabudana khichdi.
+Try my fail-proof sabudana khichdi recipe and get perfect pearls of sabudana in this mildly spiced khichdi.

 For more recipes with sabudana as the main ingredient, click here.

-1. Soak sabudana in water for 30 minutes
+1. Wash the sabudana well and soak it in water for 30 minutes

-2. Mix sabudana with peanut powder, coconut and salt
+2. Mix sabudana with roasted peanut powder, coconut, and salt

 3. Temper oil and add potatoes